hessii/01-tutorial_plasma_wave_simulation/examples/04_waves_in_cold_plasmas/README.md

 # Description

 This demo illustrates waves in magnetoionic plasmas.
-The aim is to identify different propagating modes at different propagation angles.
+The aim is to identify different propagating modes at different propagation angles from the (simulated) electromagnetic signals.

 # Build and Run